department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/research/assistive-tech-research-questions.md

 A11y can help with dry runs to make sure any tech hiccups are worked out before the test and then the team can run the whole test.

 ### 7. Can we do it in staging?
-Or does this need to be test in production?
+Or does this need to be tested in production?

 If you are testing with **NO** real user information then it can be done in staging.